mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 =============================

-The :term:`CCPP` *prebuild* script ``ccpp-framework/scripts/ccpp_prebuild.py`` is the central piece of code that connects the host model with the :term:`CCPP-Physics` schemes (see :numref:`%s <ccpp_static_build>`).
-This script must be run before compiling the :term:`CCPP-Physics` library and the host model cap.
+The :term:`CCPP` *prebuild* script ``ccpp-framework/scripts/ccpp_prebuild.py`` is the central piece of code that connects the host model with the :term:`CCPP Physics` schemes (see :numref:`%s <ccpp_static_build>`).
+This script must be run before compiling the :term:`CCPP Physics` library and the host model cap.
 This may be done manually or as part of a host model build-time script.
 Both the UFS and SCM have incorporated the calls to ``ccpp_prebuild.py`` in their build systems.

 The :term:`CCPP` *prebuild* script automates several tasks based on the information collected from the metadata